Skip to content

 • Capabilities declare which features a layout supports

-• params.mainRatio controls the master/stack split (0.1 to 0.9)
+• params.mainRatio controls the main/stack split (0.1 to 0.9)

 Common mistakes

-Not handling stackCount == 0: When all windows are masters, there’s no stack region.
+Not handling stackCount == 0: When all windows are in the main area, there’s no stack region.
 The math changes.

 Capabilities don’t match behavior: If you declare adjustable_ratio = true but ignore mainRatio, the hotkeys appear to do nothing.